Dawing99/Dawing/README.md

-# I believed I'm finished reading all the steps that shows mhow to start with github.
+# I believed I'm finished reading all the steps that shows how to start with github.